Mets place Ramos, Flores on DL, bring back Robl...

 Mets place Ramos, Flores on DL, bring back Robles, Plawecki

-ATLANTA (AP) The New York Mets have placed right-hander A.J.
-Ramos and infielder Wilmer Flores on the 10-day disabled list and activated right-hander Hansel Robles and catcher Kevin Plawecki from rehab assignments.
+The New York Mets have placed right-hander A.J.
+Ramos and infielder Wilmer Flores on the 10-day disabled list and activated right-hander Hansel Robles and catcher Kevin Plawecki from rehab assignments

 Tweets